ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 7.1 BPI Storage Security

-As has been done throughout this document, there are BPI layer specific security requirements for layers and/or components which are listed below.
+As has been done throughout this document, there are BPI layer-specific security requirements for layers and/or components which are listed below.
 It is assumed that the BPI Storage capabilities are required to fulfill all BPI security requirements in [Section 2](#2-Design-and-Architecture)

 **[R284]** Data in transit in a BPI MUST be encrypted.

 **[R285]** Data at rest in a BPI MUST be encrypted.

-**[R286]**	BPI Storage arranged in a network MUST support pairwise key/identity-relationships between storage nodes.
+**[R286]**	BPI Storage arranged in a network MUST support pairwise key/identity relationships between storage nodes.

-This is also known as secure connection.
+This is also known as a secure connection.

 **[R287]**	BPI Storage MUST be compatible with widely used external authentication services.